C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Since its foundation, Wikipedia has managed to become a self-regulated community and a public space where people can discuss, create, and edit historical articles.
 The digital structure of Wikipedia including its policies, guidelines, hierarchy, and sub-communities encourages dynamic, albeit multilayered, participation of its editors and an active engagement with the production of historical knowledge.
 The following subassignments investigate Wikipedia’s infrastructure, policies and guidelines, the “talk pages” where Wikipedians take part in discussions and debates about history, the editing changes of Wikipedia articles, and finally, the perception of History, as a field of knowledge, by Wikipedia.

-### 2.a General policies and guidelines | 20 Min
+### 2.a General policies and guidelines | 30 Min
 To explore the opportunities that Wikipedia offers for historical research, we should first understand how Wikipedia works.
 Even though Wikipedia promotes the idea that “anyone can edit nearly any page and improve articles immediately,” it includes a system of rules, policies, and guidelines that determine the production of knowledge and Wikipedia users’ engagement with its contents.
 As mentioned above, Wikipedia as an encyclopedia includes subjects ranging from mathematics and biology to sports, culture, and the arts.
 Although all guidelines and policies of Wikipedia are common for all its subjects, there are particular modifications and rules for each subject.
 This assignment aims to make participants explore the broader system of the Wikipedia community but, at the same time, focus on history as a content subject category of Wikipedia.

-Please visit the following Wikipedia pages that contain specific information on Wikipedia’s policies, guidelines, and rules, which determine how knowledge is produced on Wikipedia and how users can engage with its contents.
+Please visit the following Wikipedia pages that contain specific information on Wikipedia’s policies, guidelines, and rules, which determine how knowledge is produced on Wikipedia.

 - You can first check [the three core principles that sum up Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Trifecta).
 These will give you a quick view of the main principles that guide editing on Wikipedia.
 - For a more detailed view, you can then check the so-called [five pillars](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), alias the more detailed principles that form the basis of the editorial policy of Wikipedia.